What Is a Deductible In Car Insurance

 As mentioned above, collision, comprehensive, uninsured/underinsured motorist, property damage, and personal injury protection (PIP) policies all require a deductible.

-You will be responsible for a car insurance deductible each time you claim against any of these policies.
+You will be responsible for the car insurance deductible each time you claim against any of these policies.

-Four Factors to Consider When Choosing a Car Insurance Deductible
+Factors to Consider When Choosing a Auto Insurance Deductible

-Some of the key factors that need to be taken into consideration when deciding on a car insurance deductible, include:
+Some of the key factors that need to be taken into consideration when deciding on auto insurance deductibles, include:

-Below is a quick overview of how each of these factors should be weighed up.
+Below is a quick overview of how each of these factors should be taken into account.

 The value of your vehicle has a direct impact on the cost of your monthly car insurance premium.